 Political consultants “haven’t figured out a way to charge their clients for anything but TV buys,” Persily said.

 He said the future will be more about voters watching movies such as “Hillary,” produced by the group Citizens United during the presidential primaries in 2008.
+In fact, voting has gradually transitioned to the Web.
+You may want to use ballotting software and hold your elections online.
 The federal government did not allow the movie to air on cable TV as a video-on-demand because of a ban on corporate spending around the time of elections.
 But the group later challenged the ban in court and it was overturned by the Supreme Court in its Citizens United ruling.

 Issacharoff added that super PACs are following an “old fashioned model” by running TV ads when young people are more active on the Internet.